tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 ## Requirements

 1. A cluster running Kubernetes v1.11+
-2. Load the below required kernel modules and install `ipvsadm` and `ipset` on all nodes.
+2. Load the below required kernel modules and install `ipvsadm` and `ipset` on all the cluster nodes.

 ```
 sudo apt install -y ipvsadm ipset